 Full Name: Seth Wilbur Moulton

-Education: Dual master's degrees in business and public administration, Harvard University (2011), Bachelor of Arts in physics, Harvard University (2001)
+Education: He earned a dual master's degrees in business and public administration from Harvard University in 2011 and a bachelor of arts in physics, Harvard University (2001)

-What he does now: In 2014, Moulton unseated John Tierney, a nine-term incumbent, to win Massachusetts' 6th Congressional District, and has been re-elected twice since.
+What he does now: In 2014, Moulton unseated John Tierney, a nine-term incumbent, to win Massachusetts' 6th Congressional District and has been re-elected twice since.
 He also serves on the House Armed Services Committee.

-What he used to do: After graduation from Harvard University, Moulton enlisted in the U.S. Marine Corps in 2001.
+What he used to do: After graduation from Harvard University, Moulton enlisted in the U.S. Marine Corps in 2001 at 22 years old.
 As an infantry officer, he served four tours of duty in Iraq, two as a special assistant to then-Gen. David Petraeus.

 Key life/career moments: